clement-escolano/blog/content/blog/opening-post.md

 +++
 title = "Opening post"
-description = "First post on my personal blog, describing why I created this blog and what to expect next." date = 2024-01-03
+description = "First post on my personal blog, describing why and how I created this blog and what to expect next." date = 2024-01-03

 [taxonomies]